-- 105. 1.
-Regular Work Day.
+- 1. Regular Work Day.
 Unless agreed upon by the City and the Association as set forth below under the heading "Alternate Work Schedule", a regular workday is a tour of duty of eight (8) hours of work completed within not more than twenty-four (24) hours.
-There shall be no split shift. - 106.
+There shall be no split shift. - 113.
 2. Regular Work Week.
 The Sheriff shall determine the work schedule for employees in his/her department.
 Unless agreed upon by the Association and the City as set forth below under the heading "Alternate Work Schedule", a regular workweek is a tour of duty of five (5) consecutive days within a seven (7) day period.
-A regular workweek is a tour of duty of five (5) consecutive days within a seven (7) day period.
-However, employees who are moving from one shift or one work schedule to another may be required to work in excess of five (5) working days in conjunction with changes in their work shifts or schedules. - 107.
+However, employees who are moving from one shift or one work schedule to another may be required to work in excess of five (5) working days in conjunction with changes in their work shifts or schedules. - 114.
 3. Alternate Work Schedule.
 By mutual agreement, the City and the Association may enter into cost equivalent alternate work schedules for some or all represented employees.
 Such alternate work schedules may include, but are not limited to, core hours flex-time; full-time work weeks of less than five (5) days; or a combination of features mutually agreeable to the parties.
 Such changes in the work schedule shall not alter the basis for, nor entitlement to, receiving the same rights and privileges as those provided to employees on five (5) day, forty (40) hour a week schedules.